yijiyap/hr-recruitment-system/microservices/complex/shortlist/README.md

 ## How it works
 ### Immediate rejection criteria
 Candidates are autumatically rejected if they do not meet the following criteria:
-1. They are not listed in the internship resources
+1. They are not listed in the preferred internship resources (eg if the hiring manager selects "Domestic" for the 6mth internship period but the applicant is an "International" student)
-2. They are not in the target Education level
+2. They are not in the target Education Level (eg if the hiring manager specifically requires a "Masters" student only, but the applicant is a "Bachelors" student)
-3. They are not availbale during the required internship period period
+3. They are not available during the required internship period
-4. If "Good" English proficiency is required, they must minimally pass the English test
+4. They fail the "English" test when a "Good" or above English proficiency is required,

 ## Point system
 Candidates can earn points if they: